Visit Andalucia Logo

 The design of the original Gothic style cathedral is attributed to Diego de Siloé.
 The foundations were laid in 1528.
 It is possible to see, from a drawing of the city made by one Anton Van der Wyngaerde in 1542, that the four semi-circular towers and the bases of the columns for the ambulatory and crossing were in place.

-Construction Halted
+Malaga Cathedral Construction Halted in 1588

 Malaga Cathedral Malaga Cathedral